 Principal findings

 Our study highlighted the significant burden experienced by both PwPD and their caregivers not only from falls, but from preventative measures to manage them.
 PwPD and caregivers need help in choosing from a range of strategies to manage falls including both those that enhance psychological wellbeing and those that reduce risk (where it is modifiable).
-Whilst the significant role that caregivers play in the management of falls has been reported previously, the inclusion of PwPD with cognitive impairment and dementia in this study highlighted how the caregiver’s role further increased when PwPD’s cognition declined (35,61).
+Whilst the significant role that caregivers play in the management of falls has been reported previously, the inclusion of PwPD with cognitive impairment and dementia in this study highlighted how the caregiver’s role further increased when PwPD’s cognition declined [35,61].
 Falling often led to considerable transformation of the lives of PwPD and caregivers, with detrimental effects on activities of daily living, independence and social isolation.
-Whilst caregivers often restricted the activity of PwPD, they rarely acknowledged risk of consequential muscle wasting or increased fear of falls (12,62,63).
+Whilst caregivers often restricted the activity of PwPD, they rarely acknowledged risk of consequential muscle wasting or increased fear of falls [12,62,63].
 PwPD who fall and their caregivers may benefit from interventions to help them assess and risk manage situations to attain a balance between falls-related and restriction-related harms.

-PwPD and caregivers highlighted awareness of the multitude of reasons for unsteadiness and falling in PD, as has been reported in previous quantitative research (64).
-Contrasting previous research, most participants reported that they had discussed falling with HCPs (10,32,65).
+PwPD and caregivers highlighted awareness of the multitude of reasons for unsteadiness and falling in PD, as has been reported in previous quantitative research [64].
+Contrasting previous research, most participants reported that they had discussed falling with HCPs [10,32,65].
 However, dyads described seeking to understand what caused falls and implementing mitigation strategies themselves often without timely support and guidance from HCPs.
 They also independently adopted a number of coping strategies to manage falls, which appeared to improve their psychological wellbeing in the face of threat of falls.
 These included acceptance and normalisation but also use of distraction, avoidance and humour.
 However, these approaches could potentially lead to a lack of attention to risk and missed opportunities to make helpful practical adjustments and share difficulties with HCPs.
 Dyads need help in choosing a range of strategies to manage falls including both those that enhance psychological wellbeing and those that reduce risk (where it is modifiable).

 Dyads often reported that falls-based information was not available or was not remembered and was not relevant.
-Previous research has highlighted that nurses can act as mediators in explaining information to patients to facilitate patient-centred care and shared decision making (66).
+Previous research has highlighted that nurses can act as mediators in explaining information to patients to facilitate patient-centred care and shared decision making [66].
 However, in this study, most participants were unsure of HCPs’ roles in falls management and commonly perceived that their role was medicines management or finding a cure for PD.
-Misperceptions held by PwPD of HCPs’ roles has previously been highlighted as a barrier to PwPD accessing specialist palliative care (67).
-Caregivers placed physical risk upon themselves, and our study highlighted that caregivers did not feel that falls management was a paramedic’s role: reluctance to ask for support from HCPs has been reported elsewhere (35,61).
-This finding may in part be explained by advancing participant age; whilst not identified in our study, older individuals have previously described HCPs as authoritative figures who are not to be questioned (66,68).
+Misperceptions held by PwPD of HCPs’ roles has previously been highlighted as a barrier to PwPD accessing specialist palliative care [67].
+Caregivers placed physical risk upon themselves, and our study highlighted that caregivers did not feel that falls management was a paramedic’s role: reluctance to ask for support from HCPs has been reported elsewhere [35,61].
+This finding may in part be explained by advancing participant age; whilst not identified in our study, older individuals have previously described HCPs as authoritative figures who are not to be questioned [66,68].
 HCPs should seek to provide dyads with falls-information at a time when it is deemed relevant, to enhance the likelihood of it being read and facilitate shared-decision making.
 Dyads require information about different HCP’s roles, reassurance that help-seeking is legitimate and support in planning for who to contact and when.